cubernetes/ft-transcendence/vault/README.md

 All services that need secrets depend on the Vault service to start up and pass the healthcheck.
 Vault injects a Vault token to each of those services via a shared file (bind mount).
-Once the service has the token, it can make `GET` requests to `http://vault:8200/v1/secret/$SERVICE_NAME` and extract the secrets from the JSON response (`.data.data`).
-A token can only be used as many times as there are secrets for a particular service (TODO) (if the `backend` service only has the `JWT_SECRET` secret, then it can make only a single `GET` request, after which the token is invalidated; enforced via roles) and it can only read its own secrets (TODO) (enforced via policies).
-If not all secrets are read, it's each service is advised to override/truncate the file to prevent unwanted access from the host system.
+Once the service has the token, it can make `GET` requests to `http://vault:8200/v1/secret/data/$SERVICE_NAME` and extract the secrets from the JSON response (`.data.data`).
+A token can only be used once, since the response should contain all the secrets relevant to that service, and it can only read its own secrets (enforced via policies and roles).
+The service may optionally override/truncate the file to prevent unwanted access from the host system.

 ## How Vault initially starts up